Last updated Aug 11th, 2021

 Also, the average CPMs rose from $3.60 in February to $8.60 in May and June, according to WPromote, a performance ad agency.

-Supply is going up while demand pretty much stays the same.
+Supply is going up while demand pretty much stays the same with Facebook ads.

-With increasing competition, cost per 1000 impressions (CPM) is increasing dramatically.
+With increasing competition, the cost per 1000 impressions (CPM) is increasing dramatically.

-Special attention should be given the recent events and the effects of the COVID-19 pandemic.
+Special attention should be given to the recent events and the effects of the COVID-19 pandemic.

 If there is anything to learn from these terrible times, it is how COVID-19 changed the game of the way retail companies acquire customers forever.